-Getting around Koh Samui is as easy as getting off at the plane at the airport, head to the nearest train station and making your way to Koh Samui resort in-style, Right?
+Getting around Koh Samui is as easy as getting off the Ferry from Bangkok to Koh Samui, head to the nearest train station and making your way to Koh Samui resort in style, Right?

 No, not quite, well not in Koh Samui anyway.

-On the popular Thailand Island, there aren’t any trains, there are no luxury coach buses, excepts those shuttle buses run the resorts and day tour operators.
-However, there is no need to threat; you’re not alone on this small paradise Island they call Koh Samui in Thailand, or for you Americans out there, Ko Samui.
+On the popular Thailand Island, there aren’t any trains; or any luxury coaches, albeit shuttle buses used by resorts and day tour operators.
+However, there is no need to threaten; you’re not alone on this small paradise island they call Koh Samui in Thailand, or for you, Americans out there may call it Ko Samui.

-Despite not having the convenient public transport the modern world, you’ll still find that getting around to see all the awesome things in Koh Samui to be quite simple and convenient.
-Therefore, you can enjoy your time getting out and about, feeling stress-free and with the realisation, you’ll get home safely when the time requires.
+Despite not having convenient public transport in the modern world, you’ll still find that getting around to see all the awesome things in Koh Samui to be quite simple and convenient.
+Therefore, you can enjoy your time getting out and about, feeling stress-free, and with the realisation, you’ll get home safely when the time requires.

 Getting Around Koh Samui in Thailand